Canyon Materials, Inc.

 Sinusoidal MTF Target

-HEBS-glass Sinusoidal Target contains sinusoidal gratings 2 to 500 periods per mm, this MTF Target having smooth and continuous OD profiles of sine waves, has no graniness and is less expensive than other commercially available products of much less quality.
+HEBS-glass Sinusoidal Target contains 21 of single frequency sinusoidal gratings ranging in frequencies of 2 to 500 periods per mm, this MTF Target having smooth and continuous OD profiles of sine waves, has no graininess and is less expensive than other commercially available products of much less quality.

 • Back to CMI Home